 Due to the exclusion policy and, in particular, the norms-based screening and the ESG risk assessment, all indicators concerning the principal adverse impacts on sustainability factors in table 1 of Annex I to Delegated Regulation (EU) 2022/1288 and the relevant indicators concerning the principal adverse impacts on sustainability factors as shown in tables 2 and 3 of that Annex are taken into account when investing in corporate instruments.
 The sub-fund does not invest in companies that severely violate the principles of the UN Global Compact and the OECD guidelines for multinational enterprises, and all companies affected by serious controversies are excluded.
-Also excluded are companies that materially diverge from one of the first 15 UN Sustainable Development Goals (MSCI SDG Net Alignment Score of -10) and companies obtaining an ESG risk score above 40 from Sustainalytics.
-For investments in instruments issued by countries, the indicators concerning the principal adverse impacts on sustainability factors in table 1 of Annex I to Delegated Regulation (EU) 2022/1288 and the relevant indicators concerning the principal adverse impacts on sustainability factors as shown in tables 2 and 3 of that Annex are taken into account by excluding the countries featuring among the 10% of states with the worst ESG scores and by excluding countries that do not respect sustainable development principles or are controversial regimes.
+Also excluded are companies obtaining an ESG risk score above 40 from Sustainalytics.
+For investments in instruments issued by countries, the indicators concerning the principal adverse impacts on sustainability factors in table 1 of Annex I to Delegated Regulation (EU) 2022/1288 and the relevant indicators concerning the principal adverse impacts on sustainability factors as shown in tables 2 and 3 of that Annex are taken into account by excluding the countries featuring among the 10% of states with the worst ESG scores and by excluding countries that do not meet sustainability criteria or which are exposed to controversial regimes.

-In addition to norms-based screening and the ESG risk assessment, via the positive selection method for carbon intensity and the exclusions in the exclusion policy for Responsible Investing funds, the indicators concerning the principal adverse impacts on sustainability factors are also taken into account for all investments by this sub-fund as follows:
+In addition to norms-based screening and the ESG risk assessment, via the positive selection method for greenhouse gas intensity and the exclusions in the exclusion policy for Responsible Investing funds, the indicators concerning the principal adverse impacts on sustainability factors are also taken into account for all investments by this sub-fund as follows: